andyclymer/minikbd/README.md

 # MiniKbd

-The MiniKbd is a USB device based on the [Adafruit Trinket M0](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino) development board.
+The MiniKbd is a USB device based on the [Adafruit Trinket M0](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino) development board which is programmable with CircuitPython.
+The parts are [available for sale on Tindie](https://www.tindie.com/products/andyclymer/minikbd-little-diy-mechanical-keyboard-kit/), with build documentation and software samples available in this repo.

 ![MiniKbd](/images/six-key-black.jpg)